 Trial: 14-day free trial.

-Pricing: Ziflow has a range of subscription plans starting from $9/user/month.
+Pricing: Ziflow has a range of subscription plans starting with a free forever version.

 Best Software for General Workflow Automations: Zapier